Develop-X/AWS/AWS Well-Architected Framework.md

   * **Operate**: Amazon CloudWatch allows you to monitor the operational health of a workload.
   * **Evolve**: Amazon Elasticsearch Service (Amazon ES) allows you to analyze your log data to gain actionable insights quickly and securely.

+## Security
+* The Security pillar includes the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
+The security pillar provides an overview of design principles, best practices, and questions.

+### Design Principles
+* There are seven design principles for security in the cloud:
+  * **Implement a strong identity foundation**: Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.
+Centralize privilege management and reduce or even eliminate reliance on long-term credentials.
+  * **Enable traceability**: Monitor, alert, and audit actions and changes to your environment in real time.
+Integrate logs and metrics with systems to automatically respond and take action.
+  * **Apply security at all layers**: Rather than just focusing on protection of a single outer layer, apply a defense-in-depth approach with other security controls.
+Apply to all layers (e.g., edge network, VPC, subnet, load balancer, every instance, operating system, and application).
+  * **Automate security best practices**: Automated software-based security mechanisms improve your ability to securely scale more rapidly and cost eﬀectively.
+Create secure architectures, including the implementation of controls that are deﬁned and managed as code in version-controlled templates.
+  * **Protect data in transit and at rest**: Classify your data into sensitivity levels and use mechanisms, such as encryption, tokenization, and access control where appropriate.
+  * **Keep people away from data**: Create mechanisms and tools to reduce or eliminate the need for direct access or manual processing of data.
+This reduces the risk of loss or modiﬁcation and human error when handling sensitive data.
+  * **Prepare for security events**: Prepare for an incident by having an incident management process that aligns to your organizational requirements.
+Run incident response simulations and use tools with automation to increase your speed for detection, investigation, and recovery.